The AI Impact Initiative

 Barriers to AI Adoption

-Cost was ranked as the primary barrier by 42.4% of respondents.
+Cost was identified as the primary barrier by 42.4% of respondents.
 Many indicated that the financial requirements associated with AI tools, infrastructure, and implementation remain beyond the reach of their organisations.
 Social enterprises often operate with limited budgets, making investment in new technologies difficult without external support.

 Figure 5.
 Primary Barriers to AI Adoption